 Legal 500 (2021) Rising Star (Child Law: Public and Private) - Band 1

-‘Has an admirable ability to see the wood from the trees.
+‘Has an admirable ability to see the wood for the trees.
 Is charismatic and gets on very well with the clients.
-Prepares each case as if it was his last.
+Prepares each case as if it were his last.
 A young advocate with bags of knowledge and fight.’

 Public Law Children